-2014 Health/Dependent Care FSA Claim Submission Deadline: March 31, 2015
+2015 Health/Dependent Care FSA Claim Submission Deadline: March 31, 2016

-March 31, 2015 is the deadline to submit reimbursement claims for eligible expenses incurred January 1, 2014 through December 31, 2014.
+March 31, 2016 is the deadline to submit your Health Care FSA and Dependent Care FSA eligible expenses incurred January 1, 2015 - December 31, 2015.
 General and Limited Purpose Healthcare FSA participants may benefit from the "Carryover" provision, as unused funds up to $500 may be used for future eligible expenses.

 401(k) Plan Did You Exceed the Contribution Limit?

-In 2014, the maximum amount that you may defer to all 401(k) plans was limited to $17,500.
-If you were age 50+ as of December 31, 2014 the maximum allowable amount was $23,000.
+In 2015, the maximum amount that you may defer to any and all 401(k) plans was limited to $18,000.
+If you were age 50+ as of December 31, 2015 the maximum allowable amount was $24,000.

-The amount you contributed to the plan is reported on your W2 in Box 12 [code D - for traditional pre-tax and code AA for Roth 401(k)].
+The amount you contributed to the plan is reported on your W2 in Box 12 (code D - for traditional pre-tax and code AA for Roth 401(k)).
 Employer contributions such as the Oracle match are not subject to this limit, and are not conveyed on your W-2s.